 Rails isn’t about chasing trends.
-It’s about getting things done quickly and efficiently with a proven, reliable approach.
+Its mission is to get things done quickly and efficiently with a proven, reliable approach.

 And that’s actually what we are going to discuss in this blog post.

-With over a decade of experience in Ruby on Rails since 2013, we know the framework inside and out.
-So, we’ll break down what makes it in demand, the key RoR trends 2025, and how to integrate AI if your project is built with Ruby on Rails.
+With over a decade of experience in the Rails framework since 2013, we know it inside and out.
+So, we’ll explore what makes it in demand, the key RoR trends 2025-2026, and how to integrate AI if your project is built with Ruby on Rails.

 If you need an expert view provided by developers with a 10-year average experience in RoR web development, reach out to us and get a free project estimate.